stme2015/copilot/README.md

 ### 2. VS Code Extension

    Prerequisites: Ensure you have Node.js and npm installed.
-   Install Dependencies: Navigate to the VS Code extension directory and install the required npm packages:
+   Install Dependencies: Navigate to the VS Code extension directory and install the required npm packages.

    cd path/to/extension
    npm install